-The Plan will continue to support residential development within the City to reduce the need to travel to access goods, services and places of employment.
-Increasing the residential population of the City also assists in boosting the City economy as there is an increase in the number of people living within walking distance of City businesses, including those principally aimed at the evening economy.
-We recognise that there is a balance to strike between facilitating an increase in the residential population of the City whilst ensuring that the City maintains its identity as the Island's premier destination for retailing and other forms of commercial activity.
-There is no threat in this regard at present, however, one way of safeguarding this, is to require appropriate ground floor uses and the inclusion of active frontages.
+The Plan supports residential development within the City to reduce the need to travel to access goods, services and places of employment.
+Increasing the residential population of the City also assists in boosting the City economy as there is an increase in the number of people living within walking distance of City businesses, including those principally aimed at the evening and weekend economies.
+There is a balance to strike between facilitating an increase in the residential population of the City and ensuring that the City maintains its identity as the Island's premier destination for retailing and other forms of commercial activity.
+There is no threat in this regard at present, however, one way of safeguarding this is to require appropriate ground floor uses and the inclusion of active frontages with residential uses being restricted to above grade level across the City.
+The exception to this is the Canal District, which has a distinct character from the rest of the Plan area.
+Within the Canal District there are a number of existing residential units at ground floor level and this forms part of the character of the area.
+Accordingly, whilst the Plan will look favourably upon a diverse range of ground floor uses, residential on the ground floor can be supported within this District.

 This section addresses the impacts of development upon residential amenity and ensuring that new residential developments are designed to an appropriate standard.
-The Plan ascribes a high level of importance towards the provision of private open space within residential developments, but offers a different approach to communal open space than has previously been applied within the City.
+The Plan ascribes a high level of importance towards the provision of private open space within residential developments however, establishes a different approach to communal open space than has previously been applied within the City.
 This change of approach has been driven by a number of factors, including the quality of the communal spaces which have been provided in the past, anecdotal evidence that these areas are underutilised, and a desire to adopt a more inclusive approach to the provision of quality open space throughout the City.

-Residential Development
+9.1 Residential Development